zimmoc/eventbase/README.md

 ## Upcoming Features

 - Feature 1: Calendar file
-    - Ability for the user to export search results as a iCal file or direct link to their google calendar
+    - Ability for the user to export search results as an iCal file or direct link to their Google calendar

 - Feature 2: Better filter
     - Ability to do more precise filtering, like artist or sports team